lvzon/weatherstation/README.md

    - To measure air pressure I used an [LPS25H air pressure sensor](https://www.pololu.com/product/2724), which has an accuracy of ±0.2 mbar.
 Again, other good-quality sensors can also be used.
 This sensor is also connected to the I2C bus.
    - To measure soil temperature I used a waterproof [DS18B20 temperature sensor](https://www.itead.cc/waterproof-ds18b20-temperature-sensor.html).
 Not the most accurate sensor, but cheap and good enough to give a reasonable indication, and several sensors can be used on one connection (a one-wire bus).
    - For time keeping (and possibly data storage in future), I used a [data logger shield](https://learn.adafruit.com/adafruit-data-logger-shield), which includes an SD-card slot and a battery-powered real-time clock (RTC).
 The shield I have uses a DS1307 RTC, but other shields may provide other RTC chips (which may actually be better).
    - For communication I used a [modem shield with a SimCom SIM808 cellular modem](https://www.elecrow.com/wiki/index.php?title=SIM808_GPRS/GSM%2BGPS_Shield_v1.1).
 There are various shields available, with various SimCom modem types (SIM80x, SIM90x) that all use basically the same [AT-command set](https://www.elecrow.com/wiki/images/2/20/SIM800_Series_AT_Command_Manual_V1.09.pdf).
 These modems are inexpensive (under $10), although they are limited to GPRS/2G, and the shields for Arduino may actually be quite costly.
 You can also look for a cheap SimCom modem module and connect it to the relevant Arduino pins, but note that the modem is 3.3V so you may need to use a level shifter if you use a 5V Arduino board.
 Other modem brands can also be used, but will probably require different AT-commands.
 A SIM-card will also be needed in order to send the data over a cellular data link.
-I used an international roaming IoT SIM from Tele2, but there are many, many companies that can provide you with cheap M2M data SIM cards, either prepaid or with a subscription plan.
+There are many companies that can provide you with cheap M2M data SIM cards, either prepaid or with a subscription plan.

 ### Libraries used